 6. MAINTENANCE CONTROL YES NO N/A A. Does the carrier maintain a system that provides a means to control maintenance activities and track aircraft maintenance status?
-This system can be as simple as a dry erase status board or hand written status sheet for a small carrier, to a complex computerized maintenance status tracking and control program.
-However complex, it enables the carrier to track and control aircraft maintenance.
-B. Is there constant and effective communications between maintenance and flight operations to ensure an exchange of critical information?
+This system can range from a dry erase status board or hand written status sheet for a small carrier, to a complex computerized maintenance status tracking and control program.
+B. Is there constant and effective communications between maintenance and flight operations to ensure the exchange of critical information?
 Hours of operation: Turnover procedures: Emergency procedures: C. Are there procedures to approve emergency on-call maintenance providers?
-All contract maintenance organizations are approved through the carrier's vendor approval process, and any lists used to contact the vendors are controlled to ensure currency and accuracy.
-D. Does the carrier have documented procedures for the approval of ferry flights, and does it provide a list of those authorized to approve?
-Carriers with special ferry flight authorization - Procedures should contain detailed instructions for ferry flight approval and a list of those individuals authorized to approve ferry flights.
-E. Is the carrier able to identify the current status of aircraft with special capabilities; e.g., ETOPS, RVSM, CAT II/III?
+All contract maintenance is approved through the carrier's maintenance management, and any lists used to contact the vendors are controlled to ensure currency and accuracy.
+D. Does the carrier have documented procedures for the approval of special flight permits, and does it provide a list of those authorized to approve?
+Carriers with special flight permit authorization - Procedures should contain detailed instructions for ferry flight approval and a list of those individuals authorized to approve ferry flights.
+E. Is the carrier able to identify the current status of aircraft with special capabilities; e.g., ETOPS, RVSM, CAT II/III, or CARGO RESTRAINTS?
 F. Does the carrier have a program to monitor day-to-day mechanical performance?
 If so, who is responsible for this program?
-G. Does the carrier have adequate programs to manage and control deferred maintenance?
+G. Does the carrier have programs to properly manage and control deferred maintenance?
 A process is used to track to closure: status, parts, equipment, manpower requirements, and expiration date of all deferred maintenance?

+MAINTENANCE CONTROL CONT.
+YES NO N/A

-1. Does the carrier promote good MEL practices, and are procedures adequate to support the program?
-YES NO N/A sufference hostener MEL Rate?
+1. Does the carrier promote good MEL practices, and are procedures sufficient to

+support the program?

+MEL Rate ?

 (Avg MEL/Aircraft/Day)?

-Carriers with approved MEL programs - This rate should be continuously monitored for adverse trends.
+Carriers with approved MEL programs - This rate should be continuously monitored for

+adverse trends.
 MEL practices and procedures ensure correct deferral and adherence to all procedures.

+2. Does the carrier's deferred maintenance rate reflect a drive to keep open

+maintenance items to a minimum?

+H. Does the daily utilization rate of the aircraft provide sufficient time to troubleshoot

+problems and effect repairs?

+I. Are short term planning requirements tracked to closure? (temp fix, daily checks,

+unscheduled maintenance/MELs)

-2. Does the carrier's deferred maintenance rate reflect a drive to keep open maintenance items to a minimum?
-H. Does the daily utilization rate of the aircraft provide sufficient time to troubleshoot problems and effect repairs?
-I. Are short term planning requirements tracked to closure? (temp fix, daily checks, unscheduled maintenance/MELs) MAINTENANCE PLANNING YES NO N/A A. Does the carrier have programs that adequately plan for all maintenance requirements?
-1. Is there a process to track and schedule replacement of all life-limited components?
+MAINTENANCE PLANNING YES NO N/A A. Does the carrier have programs to plan for all maintenance requirements?
+Is there a process to track and schedule replacement of all life-limited components?
 2. Is there a process to track and schedule all recurrent maintenance requirements (ADs, SBs, etc)?
-(ADs, SBs, etc)?3.
-Is there a process to plan both short and long-term scheduled maintenance
+3. Is there a process to plan both short and long-term scheduled maintenance requirements? e.g., CAMP, maintenance program requirements, time controlled items, inspections, etc 4.
+Are there short-term escalation procedures in place?
+Are escalations in accordance with authorized limitations and provisions?
+OpSpec D076 Authorized?